nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 Example of usage:

-* Edits the recurrent candies expenditure of $20 from Alice's expenditure to $25.
+* Edits the monthly-recurrent candies expenditure of $20, from Alice's expenditure, to $25.

   `editout /g 1 /u 1 /r 1 /e 25`